Developers

 • Ensure you are comparing similar time ranges

-• Verify the correct connection and dataset are selected in mParticle
+• Verify that the correct connection and dataset are selected in mParticle

 mParticle displays scores exactly as returned by the partner API, so mismatches usually indicate a configuration or selection difference rather than a calculation difference.